nIvab/quizle/README.md

 Don't forget to give the project a star!
 Thanks again!

 1. Clone the Project
+2. Inspect the [issues](https://github.com/nIvab/quizle/issues) and pick one to work on/open one
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Create your Feature Branch by clicking "Create a branch" when viewing the particular issue page
+4. Fetch your newly created branch (`git fetch origin`)
+5. Checkout your branch (`git checkout <issue number>-issue name`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+6. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+7. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+8. Open a Pull Request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>